imranrazik/imranrazik.github.io/index.md

 3. *Can we control partner choice (i.e. relationship formation) in vampire bats by experimentally manipulating opportunities to cooperate?*

 For more info on what the bats and I might be up to, check for updates [here](https://imranrazik.github.io/Blog.html). <br/>
-Please [reach out](https://imranrazik.github.io/About-me.html) if you have any questions or want to hear more!
+Please [reach out](https://imranrazik.github.io/About-me.html) if you have any questions or want to hear more~